ideas-lab-nus/vizpro/docs/User Guide.md

 Provided component | Usage :-------------------------:|:-------------------------:
- Average   |   Calculate average of an input list of numbers Add   |   Calculate addition of an input list of numbers Min   |   Calculate minimum of an input list of numbers Max   |   Calculate maximum of an input list of numbers Difference   |   Calculate difference of a 2 numbers JSON Navigator   |   Traverse a JSON according to a given path 3D Visualizer   |   Visualize a relevant 3D object in iframe given a valid url Image Display   |   Visualize an image given a valid link YouTube Display   |   Watch an embedded YouTube video given a valid link Plot Panel   |   Plot the provided data given valid formatting String to List | Converts a string-like list to a list Replace | Replaces all occurences of a string in a text with a newer one
+ Average   |   Calculate the average of an input list of numbers Add   |   Calculate the sum of an input list of numbers Min   |   Calculate the minimum of an input list of numbers Max   |   Calculate the maximum of an input list of numbers Difference 2 |   Calculate the difference between 2 numbers JSON Navigator   |   Traverse a JSON according to a given path 3D Visualizer   |   Visualize a relevant 3D object in iframe given a valid url Image Display   |   Visualize an image given a valid link YouTube Display   |   Watch an embedded YouTube video given a valid link Plot Panel   |   Plot the provided data given valid formatting String to List | Converts a string-like list to a list Replace | Replaces all occurences of a string in a text with a new one

 </center>